 If typhoid is caught early, it can be successfully treated with antibiotics; if it is not treated, typhoid can be fatal.

 Here are some key points about typhoid.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- Some people are capable of carrying the bacteria without developing typhoid symptoms
+- Some people carry the bacteria without developing symptoms

-- The vast majority of typhoid cases in America are contracted overseas
+- Most cases reported in the United States are contracted overseas

 - The only treatment for typhoid is antibiotics